javascript-tutorial/en.javascript.info/1-js/2-first-steps/8-operators/article.md

 ```

 </li>
-<li>*Binary* is the operator which has two operands.
+<li>An operator is called *binary* if it has two operands.
 The same minus exists in the binary form as well:

 ```js
 //+ run no-beautify